 Physics, climate change and sustainability

 Physics and physicists are playing a vital role in helping meet the challenge of climate change.
+Find out how the IOP is involved, including through our flagship 2023 project, Physics Powering the Green Economy.

 Physicists have a crucial role to play in this work and are responsible for innovations ranging from low-energy computing to breakthroughs in solar and wind power and the battery technology which is needed to store energy drawn from new sources.
 The IOP and its allied physical societies across the world are committed to supporting physicists in this work, and in ensuring they have the investment, networks and working environment they need to succeed in this vital endeavour.